Greece Moments Greece Moments

 Ottoman relics in the alleys of Petra

-The rock of Petra in the middle of the village is striking.
-On its summit sits the church of Panagia Glykofilousa.
-The short climb is worth it, because the view of Petra from up here is beautiful.
+The rock of Petra in the center of town is striking.
+The Panagia Glykofilousa Church sits atop it.
+The short climb is worth it, as the view of Petra from up here is beautiful.

 Lesvos petra lesbos